British Royal Family on social media: Case Study

 Duchesses Camilla, Kate, and Meghan

 Time to move on to the wives of the princes: Camilla, Kate, and Meghan.
-The media looks close at what they say, what they wear, and what they do with the royal life that they have come to lead.
+The media looks closely at what they say, what they wear, and what they do with the royal life that they have come to lead.
 Let's see what the public thinks.

 First of all, you can clearly see the share of voice that each duchess gets.
 The levels of popularity are apparent.